Echophase44/cocktail_app/README.md

 ## ToDo for MVP

-- Add the toggle for both as well.
-- Add language selection for ingredients once those are complete.
 - Add ability to save favorites: icon over image and local storage.
+- Add a "glow" effect or some sort of identifier to the selected drink in the display.

+### Extra Features

-- Add drink name to cards.
+- Add language selection for ingredients.